leebyron/async-to-gen/README.md

 }
 ```

-NOTE: The behavior of `for-await` loops using this tool is not identical to the
+NOTE: The behavior of `for-await-of` loops using this tool is not identical to the
 proposed spec addition.
-Where the proposed spec's `for-await` expects a
+Where the proposed spec's `for-await-of` expects a
 `Symbol.asyncIterator` method for the iterated source, this tool expects
 `Symbol.iterator` instead since it transforms it to a `for-of` loop.